 The effects are plentiful and far-reaching.
 Jody Shields, a mother of two young boys in High River, Alberta, isn’t typically too bothered by allergy symptoms in the spring.
 But in the spring of 2014, 11 months after heavy rain swamped her small town, overflowing the river and forcing all 13,000 residents out of their homes, things have been different.
 Her yard, normally grass, remains covered in mud.
 In fact, the entire town is muddy, and as it begins to dry up, dust is everywhere.
 Shields’ allergies kicked into high gear and her asthma flared.

 To protect against future catastrophic floods, the city is building a berm close to her home.
-But with gravel trucks driving by every 15 minutes, “it is just so dirty,” she says, and that’s further aggravating her asthma.
+But with gravel trucks driving by every 15 minutes, “it was just so dirty,” she says, and that’s further aggravating her asthma.

 Knowlton says with a changing climate and increasing unusual weather, what we’re experiencing is just the beginning.
 “People are going to have to contend with new sets of conditions and perhaps symptoms more than they’ve ever had to before,” says Knowlton.
 The question is, are we ready?